cme-timothy/webshop-assignment/README.md

 # Things to do

 ## Logic:
-user update info on user page
-add list of products and users to admin panel admin delete product from store
+add list of products and users to admin panel user update info on user page admin delete product from store

 ## Ask?
-admin remove product from carts? add user works without all properties? asc/desc on products what determins the sorting order? i added userinfo to store/atom?

 ### Logic extra:
 more error handling